Using project activities in kindergarten. Project in preschool or project activity in kindergarten

 Participate in special meetings with colleagues;

-Systematically analyze and record the results of their activities (keep a diary, etc.).
+Systematically analyze and record the results of your activities (keep a diary, etc.).

-It is necessary to assess the teacher's ability to work in a situation of uncertainty, to abandon the usual patterns of activity.
-When selecting teachers for a creative group, one can rely on the already existing experience of working with them, as well as on a written or oral survey, which reveals the degree of consent of the educator to be included in new activities.
+It is necessary to assess the teacher’s ability to work in a situation of uncertainty, to abandon the usual patterns of activity.
+When selecting teachers for a creative group, you can rely on existing experience working with them, as well as on a written or oral survey, which reveals the degree of consent of the teacher to be included in new types of activities.

-As a result, all teachers educational institution can be divided into three conditional groups.
-The first will include teachers who declare themselves active supporters of project activities, ready to search for new, non-standard solutions.
-The second group will include passive supporters of project activities, that is, those teachers who are ready to follow the leader who achieves successful results.
-Such educators are most likely to join the creative group when the first tangible results of its activities appear.
-But since they do not show active rejection new technology, you can invite them to occupy various auxiliary positions.
+As a result of all teachers educational institution can be divided into three conditional groups.
+The first group will include teachers who declare themselves to be active supporters of project activities, ready to search for new, non-standard solutions.
+The second group will include passive supporters of project activities, that is, those teachers who are ready to follow a leader who achieves successful results.
+Such teachers are most likely to join the creative group when the first tangible results of its activities appear.
+But since they do not actively reject new technology, you can ask them to occupy various support positions.
 The third group will include teachers who are not ready to implement project activities.
-It is important to emphasize that belonging to this group does not mean a negative professional characteristic of the teacher.
+It is important to emphasize that belonging to this group does not mean a negative professional characteristic of a teacher.
 Perhaps he realizes himself in other productive forms of educational activity.

 The formed creative group should be positioned in a special way both among educators (as a group that develops the educational space of the kindergarten) and in the eyes of parents (as a group that develops children’s initiative and their socialization).

-When we talk about creating a creative group, we do not mean the formation of a list of teachers, each of whom will be engaged in project activities with their own group of children.
-It's about on the creation of a professional association, within which the development of project technology and the formulation of a strategy for its implementation in the life of a preschool institution take place.
-A full-fledged creative team should implement two main functions: monitor project activities and contribute to the formation of a personal philosophy professional activity teachers.
+When we talk about creating a creative group, we do not mean forming a list of teachers, each of whom will engage in project activities with their own group of children.
+It's about on the creation of a professional association, within the framework of which the development of design technology and the formulation of a strategy for its implementation in the life of a preschool institution takes place.
+A full-fledged creative team must implement two main functions: monitor project activities and contribute to the formation of a personal philosophy professional activity teachers.

-Monitoring of project activity implies systematic monitoring of current and intermediate results, as well as their evaluation as problematic or successful.
-In other words, monitoring is an analysis individual elements process (for example, how many ideas could be initiated on initial stage project implementation, which of them was chosen as the main one) and development dynamics (change in the percentage of children's activity at the stage of concept formation).
-Monitoring has a detached, objective character and provides a set of facts for further analysis and comprehension.
+Monitoring project activities involves systematically tracking current and intermediate results, as well as assessing them as problematic or successful.
+In other words, monitoring is analysis individual elements process (for example, how many ideas were initiated during initial stage implementation of the project, which of them was chosen as the main one) and development dynamics (change in the percentage of children’s activity at the stage of forming the plan).
+Monitoring has a detached, objective nature and provides a set of facts for further analysis and comprehension.

-The formation of a personal philosophy of professional activity of teachers is largely associated with an understanding of one's own role in organizing joint activities with children, one's attitude to the situation, and the discovery of new professional opportunities.
-As already mentioned, the implementation of project activities involves the restructuring of the usual forms of interaction in the group, which means that it requires the teacher to rethink his own activities and even some values.
-Specially organized meetings will help teachers solve a number of problems related to the organization of project activities: who became the real author of the project idea (in a particular lesson)?
-What helped (prevented) the manifestation of initiative of children in the classroom?
-To what extent has the space of possibilities been mastered (in a particular situation)?
+The formation of a personal philosophy of professional activity of teachers is largely associated with understanding one’s own role in organizing joint activities with children, one’s attitude to the situation, and the discovery of new professional opportunities.
+As already mentioned, the implementation of project activities involves restructuring the usual forms of interaction in the group, and therefore requires the teacher to rethink his own activities and even some values.
+Specially organized meetings will help teachers solve a number of problems related to the organization of project activities: who became the real author of the project concept (in a specific lesson)?
+What helped (or hindered) children’s initiative in the classroom?
+To what extent has the space of possibilities been explored (in a specific situation)?

-Reflection on these issues involves not only the discovery of problematic moments in the implementation of project activities by a particular teacher, but also an understanding of why such a situation arose, how you can change your own position or attitude towards the situation, etc. It is imperative to note the presence of positive dynamics, if at the next meeting, it turns out that the teacher managed to overcome the previously identified difficulties.
-In fact, at these meetings, not so much the nuances of technology are discussed, but the position of the teacher, his involvement in the process, and his ability to be creative.
+Reflection on these questions involves not only identifying problematic issues in the implementation of project activities by a specific teacher, but also understanding why such a situation arose, how you can change your own position or attitude towards the situation, etc. It is imperative to note the presence of positive dynamics if the next meeting, it turns out that the teacher was able to overcome previously identified difficulties.
+In fact, at these meetings it is not so much the nuances of technology that are discussed, but rather the position of the teacher, his involvement in the process, and ability for creative activity.
 Therefore, a certain tact and respect for the personality of the teacher participating in such reflective discussions is necessary.
-Practice shows that despite the complexity and emotional intensity of such meetings, it is they that influence the professional development of the educator.
+Practice shows that despite the complexity and emotional intensity of such meetings, it is they that influence the professional development of the teacher.

-For monitoring and conducting reflective discussions, material from diary entries, video filming of project classes and creative reports of teachers.
+To carry out monitoring and reflective discussions, material from diary entries, video recordings of project classes and creative reports from teachers.
 However, the same material is analyzed from different positions.

-From the book Project activities of preschoolers.
-Handbook for teachers of preschool institutions author Veraksa Nikolai Evgenievich
+From the book Project activities for preschoolers.
+A manual for preschool teachers author Veraksa Nikolay Evgenievich

-Types of project activities There are three main types of project activities: creative, research and regulatory - each of which has its own characteristics, structure and characteristic stages of implementation.
-At the same time, each of the listed types
+Types of project activities There are three main types of project activities: creative, research and normative - each of which has its own characteristics, structure and characteristic stages of implementation.
+Moreover, each of the listed types

-Analysis of classes on project activities As already noted, the organization and conduct of project activities are associated with a number of difficulties.
+Analysis of classes on project activities As already noted, organizing and conducting project activities is associated with a number of difficulties.
+One of the main tasks that the teacher is called upon to solve during project activities is related to creating a problematic

-From the book Child from birth to a year.
-A guide for parents and educators author Team of authors
+From the book Child from birth to one year.
+A manual for parents and teachers author Team of authors

-From the book Private Kindergarten: Where to Start, How to Succeed the author Zitser Natalia
+From the book Private kindergarten: where to start, how to succeed author Zitser Natalya

-From the book Kids Club: Where to Start, How to Succeed author Timofeeva Sofya Anatolievna
+From the book Children's Club: where to start, how to succeed author Timofeeva Sofya Anatolevna

 Chapter 13.
-How the day works in kindergarten Using the example of how the day works, it is easiest to understand what happens in kindergarten: what time does breakfast start, what time are classes, how much time is allotted for a walk and naps. first questions,
+How the day is structured in kindergarten Using the example of how the day is structured, it is easiest to understand what happens in kindergarten: what time does breakfast start, what time do classes take place, how much time is allocated for a walk and naps.
+One of first questions,

 From the book A Useful Book for Mom and Dad author Skachkova Ksenia

-Kindergarten Library These days, a child learns the TV remote control before they can walk.
-The kid confidently wields a mouse from a computer long before he learns to read.
+Library in kindergarten These days, a child masters the TV remote control before he can walk.
+The child confidently operates a computer mouse long before he learns to read.
 Despite the fact that in our time computers play a huge role in human life,

 From the book How to behave in kindergarten author Shalaeva Galina Petrovna

-Children's birthdays in kindergarten For many people, birthday is the most favorite holiday.
-It is worth thinking in advance about how birthdays will be held in your kindergarten.
-You can designate a specific day of the week on which birthdays are celebrated and report
+Children's birthdays in kindergarten For many people, birthday is their favorite holiday.
+It is worth thinking in advance about how birthdays will take place in your kindergarten.
+You can designate a specific day of the week on which birthdays are celebrated and announce

-From the book How to wean a child from spitting food author Vasilyeva Alexandra
+From the book How to stop a child from spitting food author Vasilyeva Alexandra

-Holidays in Kindergarten During school year There are some great reasons to have a holiday in kindergarten, such as New Year's Eve or March 8th.
+Holidays in kindergarten During school year There are several wonderful reasons to organize a holiday in kindergarten, for example New Year or the Eighth of March.
 You can invite parents, grandparents, older brothers and sisters to the holiday.
 Usually,

 From the book Reading in high school author Kashkarov Andrey Petrovich

-Organization methodical work in the children's club It was already mentioned above that the director of the club may not be a teacher - this is far from the most important point.
-But still, the director has to manage teachers, and the main goal of the children's center is
+Organization methodological work in a children's club It was already mentioned above that the director of the club may not be a teacher - this is far from the most important point.
+But still, the director has to manage the teachers, and the main goal of the children’s center is

-From the book 85 questions to a child psychologist author Andryushchenko Irina Viktorovna
+From the book 85 questions for a child psychologist author Andryushchenko Irina Viktorovna

-The First Days in Kindergarten If you started preparing your child for kindergarten correctly and in a timely manner, then there should be no huge problems.1.
-About a week before you take the little one “to his work”, you can start talking about a piece of paradise where
+The first days in kindergarten If you start preparing your child for kindergarten correctly and in a timely manner, then there should not be any huge problems.1.
+About a week before you take your little one “to his work,” you can start talking about a piece of paradise where

 From the author's book

-How to behave in kindergarten I will now tell you, How to behave in the garden, How to be friends with the guys, How to have a day without sadness
+How to behave in kindergarten I will now tell you, How to behave in kindergarten, How to be friends with the children, How to have a day without sadness

 From the author's book

-Don't cry about your mother in the kindergarten Mother of the gray kitten brought her to the kindergarten.
-But the fluffy child could not calm down.
-He began to meow, clinging to her hem with his paw, He did not want to stay in the garden, He did not go to the group.
-No, don't, guys, cry loudly
+In kindergarten, don’t cry about your mother.
+The mother of the gray kitten brought her to kindergarten.
+But I couldn’t calm down the furry child.
+He began to meow, cling to her hem with his paw, he didn’t want to stay in the garden, he didn’t go to the group.
+No, you shouldn't cry like that, guys.

 From the author's book